Disclaimer for Bequest and Endowment Discussions

 RMD meets QCD

-You can make a QCD anytime from your IRA to the benefit of your favorite charitable organization.
+You can make a QCD anytime from your IRA to the benefit of your favorite, eligible charitable organization.
 The availability of the QCD option when you must execute an RMD, allows you just another choice in your financial dealings.
 How much of your RMD to exercise as a QCD is a decision you must make.
 As with all such actions, understand the tax implications as you move forward.